leoasis/makery.js/README.md

 Makery works really well for creating Backbone models, but that is not the only use case.
 Makery can be used to create any kind of objects from a constructor.
-Right now the objects need to have a constructor that receives an options hash as single parameter.
-This constraint is to be removed in future versions.

 How to install
 --------------